zivadinac/TreeHMM-local/README.md

 The C++ code and Matlab mex bindings are from Adrianna Loback's repo [https://github.com/adriannaloback/TreeHMM-local](https://github.com/adriannaloback/TreeHMM-local), which is the code for the paper:
-Prentice, Jason S., Olivier Marre, Mark L. Ioffe, Adrianna R. Loback, Gašper Tkačik, and Michael J. Berry Ii.
+Prentice, Jason S., Olivier Marre, Mark L. Ioffe, Adrianna R. Loback, Gašper Tkačik, and Michael J. Berry II.
 2016.
 “Error-Robust Modes of the Retinal Population Code.”
 PLOS Computational Biology 12 (11): e1005148. [https://doi.org/10.1371/journal.pcbi.1005148](https://doi.org/10.1371/journal.pcbi.1005148).

 -------------

 # Python bindings added
 Author: Aditya Gilra, 2019
 The python bindings require boostpython and boost installed.
 Set version numbers and paths in Makefile and run `make` on the commandline.
 A .so file will be generated if all files compile successfully (2-3 warning appear).
-You can import this module from outside this directory as long as its parent directory is in the PYTHONPATH (due to `__init__.py` file).
+Set the LD_LIBRARY_PATH to include libboost_python (see Makefile).
+Test in python by `import EMBasins`.
+You can also import this module from outside this directory, as long as its parent directory is in the PYTHONPATH (due to `__init__.py` file).
+It's been tested on Debian 9.11 with Python 2.7.
-(only tested on Debian 9.11 with Python 2.7.)
+For Mac systems, use Homebrew (`brew`) from the terminal to install boost and boost-python, then rename Makefile.mac to Makefile and run `make` on the terminal.
+Test in `python2.7` by `import EMBasins`.
+However, if you have library loading issues during import, add the path to libboost_python into the environment variable DYLD_LIBRARY_PATH or LD_LIBRARY_PATH on the terminal as specified in `Makefile.mac`.
+You may need to [disable SIP](http://osxdaily.com/2015/10/05/disable-rootless-system-integrity-protection-mac-os-x/) for these environment variables to take effect.

 You can use the temporally independent model to train on nrnspiketimes, test on nrnspiketimes_test by calling `EMBasins.pyEMBasins`:
 `params,w,samples,state_list,state_hist,state_list_test,state_hist_test,P,P_test,prob,prob_test,train_logli,test_logli = \
         EMBasins.pyEMBasins(nrnspiketimes, nrnspiketimes_test, float(binsize), nModes, niter)`
 Or you can use the Hidden Markov Model by calling `EMBasins.pyHMM`, to train and test on contiguous, but non-overlapping parts of nrnspiketimes, as segmented by unobserved_lo and unobserved_hi:
 `params,trans,P,emiss_prob,alpha,pred_prob,hist,samples,state_list,stationary_prob,train_logli_this,test_logli_this = \
     EMBasins.pyHMM(nrnspiketimes, unobserved_lo, unobserved_hi,
                         float(binsize), nModes, niter)`
 For details on typical usage, see the script [EMBasins_sbatch.py](https://github.com/adityagilra/UnsupervisedLearningNeuralData/blob/master/EMBasins_sbatch.py) in the companion repository [https://github.com/adityagilra/UnsupervisedLearningNeuralData](https://github.com/adityagilra/UnsupervisedLearningNeuralData).

 You can download retinal spiking data for the above Prentice et al 2016 paper from:
 [https://datadryad.org/stash/dataset/doi:10.5061/dryad.1f1rc](https://datadryad.org/stash/dataset/doi:10.5061/dryad.1f1rc).